AbeKalovsky/AbeKalovsky/README.md

 <h3 align="center">A passionate backend developer from South Dakota</h3>
 <img src= https://i.pinimg.com/originals/d7/ba/1c/d7ba1c73c817108fdb8e9532b4934337.jpg width="1000" hieght="250"/>

+<h4 align="center">As the process of innovation in new technologies has expediated, the world has become far more connected.
+Getting to know someone that lives accross the world, which was once almost an impossibility, is now commonplace.
+In the end, the more I grow to understand these new technologies, the better connected I can become with other people and broaden my understanding of others.
+That connection and greater understanding of the world is why I want to be a Software Engineer.</h4>

 - 🌱 I’m currently learning **Java**

 - 🌱 I would like to learn **Python**